lucybot/jammin/README.md

 * A module wrapper for exposing functions as API calls
 * An [Express](http://expressjs.com/) router to expose HTTP methods.

-Jammin is fully extensible via **middleware** to support things like authentication, sanitization, resource ownership, and complex queries.
+Jammin is fully extensible via **middleware** to support things like authentication, sanitization, and resource ownership.

+In addition to performing database CRUD, Jammin can ease the process of containerization by bridging function calls over HTTP.
+If you have a node module that communicates via JSON-serializable data, Jammin allows you to ```require()``` that module from a remote NodeJS client.
+See the Modules section for an example.

+Jammin can also serve a [Swagger](http://swagger.io) specification, allowing your API to link into tools like [Ready!
+API](http://smartbear.com/product/ready-api/overview/) and [LucyBot](https://lucybot.com)

 ## Usage